TechAtikiN/the-go-brewery/5-concurrency-patterns-in-go/README.md

   go test -race
 ```

 This is helpful in identifying potential race conditions during development and testing phases.
-It's highly recommended and helps in writing safe concurrent code.
+It's highly recommended and helps in writing **safe concurrent code**.

 ## Concurrency Implementation 🚧